Seoul Tourism (Visit Seoul)

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description explicitly states when to use this tool (for queries about Seoul festivals, attractions, restaurants, shopping, accommodation) and provides example queries.
-While it does not explicitly mention when not to use or alternatives, the context implies using get_content_detail for specific items.
-This is clear but lacks explicit exclusions.
+The description explicitly states when to use the tool (for queries about Seoul festivals, attractions, etc.) with examples, but does not explicitly mention when not to use it, though it is implied for specific content detail via sibling context.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.